OfficeDev/office-js-docs-pr/docs/develop/sso-in-office-add-ins.md

 #### When to call getAccessToken

 If your add-in requires a signed in user, then you should call `getAccessToken` from inside `Office.initialize`.
 You should also pass `allowSignInPrompt: true` in the `options` parameter of `getAccessToken`.
-For example; `OfficeConfigure your Office Add-in to use a shared runtime.auth.getAccessToken( { allowSignInPrompt: true });` This will ensure that if the user is not yet signed in, that Office prompts the user through the UI to sign in now.
+For example; `Officeruntime.auth.getAccessToken( { allowSignInPrompt: true });` This will ensure that if the user is not yet signed in, that Office prompts the user through the UI to sign in now.

 If the add-in has some functionality that doesn't require a signed in user, then you can call `getAccessToken` *when the user takes an action that requires a signed in user*.
 There is no significant performance degradation with redundant calls of `getAccessToken` because Office caches the access token and will reuse it, until it expires, without making another call to the [Microsoft identity platform](/azure/active-directory/develop/) whenever `getAccessToken` is called.
 So you can add calls of `getAccessToken` to all functions and handlers that initiate an action where the token is needed.